← back

 • Error boundaries — every action root is wrapped automatically, one crash doesn’t take down the plugin

-• DevTools — browser-based inspector for debugging layouts and state during development
+• DevTools — browser-based inspector for debugging layouts, state, and render performance during development

 • React Compiler — optional integration via Babel plugin to automatically optimize re-renders